kodjobaah/Robot/README.md

 If any of the instructions are invalid it just throws a runtime exception.
 Sometimes it does not give clear enough information about why the exception occured.

+NOTE: No validation is currently being done on the directional element of the initial position instruction. ie if instead of typing (1 2 N) users types (1 2 X) application blows up.

 MoveRobot -- Main class

-Direction -- Enum used to hold the direction DirectionLookup -- Utility class used to convert directions to string and vise versa.
+Direction -- Enum used to hold the direction

+DirectionLookup -- Utility class used to convert directions to string and vise versa.

 ProcessInput -- Used to process the users input

-Robot -- The robot that is being moved RobotInstruction -- The instruction acquired from processing the users input WallException -- Thrown when a robot hits a wall
+Robot -- The robot that is being moved

+RobotInstruction -- The instruction acquired from processing the users input

+WallException -- Thrown when a robot hits a wall

 com.ni.test.validator